Locations of Uranium Recovery Facilities

-The following table provides information on uranium recovery facilities that currently have licenses issued by the NRC.
-See Locations of Uranium Recovery Sites Undergoing Decommissioning for information on sites that are currently decommissioning, as well as sites under the U.S. Department of Energy's long-term general license.
+The following table provides information on In Situ Recovery (ISR) and Conventional Uranium Mill recovery facilities that currently have licenses issued by the NRC.
+See Locations of Uranium Recovery Sites Undergoing Decommissioning for information on sites that are currently undergoing decommissioning.

 |Site Name||Licensee||Location||Type of Facility|

 |Crownpoint||Hydro Resources, Inc.||Crownpoint, New Mexico||ISR|

 |Dewey Burdock||Powertech Uranium Corporation||Fall River & Custer Counties, South Dakota||ISR|

 |Moore Ranch||Uranium One Americas, Inc.||Campbell County, Wyoming||ISR|

 |Nichols Ranch||Uranerz Energy Corporation||Campbell and Johnson Counties, Wyoming||ISR|

 |Willow Creek||Uranium One U.S.A.||Johnson & Campbell Counties, Wyoming||ISR|

 - License Applications for New Uranium Recovery Facilities, Expansions, Restarts, and Renewals

 - Locations of Uranium Recovery Sites Undergoing Decommissioning